 Choosing the type of caravan awning and size

-It’s obvious, really, but choosing the right size is critical, especially if you’re buying a full awning.
+It’s obvious, really, but knowing how to measure a caravan awning is critical, especially if you’re buying a full awning.

 You can read elsewhere about sizing up (it’s not that difficult – manufacturers and specialist dealers can help if you don’t want to do the job yourself).